 Have a question?
 Contact firstname.lastname@example.org.

-If your ASCE or AWWA Section or EWB-USA chapter is interested in adopting an open program, complete the 542 Application to Adopt a CEC program and submit it to email@example.com.
+If your ASCE or AWWA Section or EWB-USA chapter is interested in adopting an open project, complete the 542 Application to Adopt a CEC program and submit it to email@example.com.

 The CEC has a rigorous quality management process that each chapter or section must follow for every project.
 The intent of the process is to ensure that all projects carried out in the name of the CEC are high quality projects that meet the needs of the partner community.